extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 The "analogue" synth is the real workhorse of the sharedsystem audio signal chain.
 It's an xtlang implementation of a flexible, modular analogue synth.

-, so if you're perhaps start with start sound & stop sound before switching to the PL stuff?

 {:.note-box}

 As you've probably figured out, it's not actually an _analogue_ synth, it's purely software---you can see (and modify) the source code for the whole thing in the `libs/core/instruments/analogue.xtm` file.
-But it's conceptually the same as an a
+But it's conceptually the same as an analogue modular synth, with multiple oscillators, filters, LFOS, etc.

-also, look at analogue_reset in `analogue.xtm` for inspo about which params to discuss & explore

-main params
-oscillators
-filters
-other fx
-LFOs
-envelopes
-polyphony
-load/save

-other stuff (noise, wavetable)

-then, a note about the drum synth, and the wavetable synth

-TODO: provide some half-decent-sounding (but not _too_ complicated) loops for folks to loop through (e.g. a cover) while they tweak the synth params.
+Furthermore, the oscillators are designed to faithfully replicate the oscillators of an analogue synth; the saw wave has messy "corners", there's slop in the oscillator frequency, and lots of other things like that.
+So that's why it's called `analogue`.

+Since you've already loaded the sharedsystem, you've already got three analogue synth instruments (`syn1`, `syn2` and `syn3`) connected and ready to play notes on.
+Each has four oscillators, four LFOs, amplitude & filter envelopes, delay/reverb/flange effects, and lots more.

+The next phase of this guide is in the example file `examples/sharedsystem/analogue_synth_basics.xtm`, so open that up in your text editor.
+Play around and see what noises you can make 😊

 ## Configuring & playing the sampler {#playing-the-sampler}